witheve/Eve/design/visualProgramming.md

 **Procedural abstraction**

 Queries are our primary unit of abstraction.
-You can use queries inside of other queries and with unions, you can bring lots of queries together into an open unit.
-E.g. I might define a top performers union and then have various department provide their own queries to determine who their top performers are.
-So far this has been sufficient for us to build things, though what reuse looks like for us is still an open question.
+You can use queries inside of other queries and unions allow you to merge multiple queries together into an open unit.
+E.g. I might define a top performers union and then have various departments provide their own queries to determine who their top performers are.
+So far this has been sufficient for us to build numerous examples, including a clone of Foursquare.
+One thing that is definitely still an open question for us though, is exactly what form code reuse will take.
+There's a lot more work to be done there.

 **Interactive visual data abstraction**